 The University's policies regarding academic integrity and dishonesty are described here.

 The Harris School's student policies are available on the policies page of our website.
-Please pay particular attention to the Academic Honesty and Plagiarism section, and especially the subsection titled Harris Procedures for Allegations of Plagiarism, Cheating, and Academic Dishonesty.
+Please pay particular attention to the sections titled Academic Honesty and Plagiarism and Academic Conduct Violations and the Disciplinary Process.

 Reading Schedule: